coodoo/finegrid/README.md

 FineGrid
 =========

-FineGrid is a light-weight responsive grid system which provides fine-grained layout control for phone, tablet and desktop.
+FineGrid is a light-weight responsive grid system which provides fine-grained control for layouts over phone, tablet and desktop.

 It can be used on it's own or acts as a "drop-in" replacement for Twitter Bootstrap and Zurb Foundation.